newtonbeck/git-with/README.md

 ### Coding with people

+To add an introduced person as a co-author in your next git commits, run:

 ```shell
 git-with bilbo ganfalf
 ```

 ### Stop coding with a specific person

+To remove an introduced person as a co-author from your next git commits, run:

 ```shell
 git-without bilbo
 ```

 ### Coding alone again

+To remove everyone as co-authors from your next git commits, run:

 ```shell
 git-without everyone